 I arrived at the Northern Ballet with my hair in a bun ready to dance.
 I looked around at the magical new premises of my favourite dance company.
 It’s truly a sight to behold.
 I met Nicola who had kindly arranged my attendance at the workshop and I instantly felt at home.
 My Mum was not as excited as I was.
 She has seen more times than I can count, me being taken off in an ambulance from outings as simple as a shopping trip.
 Neither of us really knew how my body would respond to this dance workshop.
 But I had to try.

-I arrived in the studio and the ladies there helped find me a dance wheelchair that would be more conducive to dance than mine.
+I arrived in the studio and the ladies there helped find me a dance wheelchair.
 Oh my goodness, what a wheelchair!!
 I sped off with the slightest push of my wheels, feeling the air brushing past my face, with just small adjustments I could go in different directions, I did spins clockwise, anti clockwise it was so freeing to move so easily.
 I felt the prickle of a tear at this new sensation.

 The group running the workshop, Tin Arts, introduced themselves and we all made a circle.
 There must have been around 20 participants altogether.
 I was having flashbacks to all the times I had been asked to make a circle in the past at uni or even before.
 It felt so fresh and familiar in my mind, yet I hadn’t thought about it in years.
 We did a classic ice breaker introducing ourselves to the room with the passing of a beach ball.
 I met several people that day who were regular attendees at the Northern Ballet’s accessible dance classes.
 They explained to me what to expect and I learnt about each of their conditions… I never fail to be in awe of how the human spirit can prevail after such dire medical circumstances.
 It feels trite to say I was inspired by them, but I really was.